tymyrddin/purple/source/docs/lantern/dilemma/metrics/global.md

 ## Political stability

 What it represents: The absence of coup, revolution, or civil war.
-Not the same as trust - a stable city can have grumpy citizens.
+Not the same as trust, a stable city can have grumpy citizens.
 Instability means factions are actively maneuvering against each other or the Patrician.

 Starting value: High.
 Vetinari has arranged things beautifully.
 Everyone *could* overthrow him; no one can agree on who would replace him.